Mreegank-Sinha/Sales-Insight-Using-Power-BI-Dashboard/Readme.md

 With this dashboard, we can easily track key performance metrics, gain real-time insights, and make informed business decisions without relying on verbal reports from regional managers.
 This project not only enhances sales tracking but also fosters a data-driven culture within the company.

+## Dataset
+The dataset is a sales transactions database from AtliQ Hardware, containing various relational tables.
+It includes information about customers, transactions, products, markets, and dates.
+The transactions table is the primary source of sales data, storing details such as product codes, customer codes, market codes, order dates, sales amounts, and currencies.
+Other tables, like the customers table, list client details, while the markets table specifies the business regions.
+The dataset also includes inconsistencies such as negative sales values and different currencies (INR & USD), requiring data cleaning.
+It contains 150,000+ transactions and supports SQL-based analysis for business insights.